ML4GLand/EUGENe/docs/usage-principles.md

 3. If the user does not have the dataset downloaded in the location specified by the command, EUGENe works to download it for you

-4. EUGENe isntallations come with a single preloaded dataset (random1000) representing random sequences.
+4. EUGENe installations come with a single preloaded dataset (random1000) representing random sequences and targets.
 These are designed for testing purposes

+5. Adding datasets is a pretty straightforward process!
+We have developed a tutorial notebook that walks you through the process of adding a dataset to EUGENe.
+You can find it [here](

-5. Adding datasets is a pretty straightforward process and we encourage users to do so and submit pull requests for them!
+ and we encourage users to do so and submit pull requests for them!

 Check out the [`datasets` API](https://eugene-tools.readthedocs.io/en/latest/api.html#module-eugene.datasets) for a list of currently available datasets and their descriptions.